 The importance of quality assessments increases the likelihood of hiring employees who possess the right competencies and will contribute to the DoD Component's success.
-Evaluating assessment effectiveness remains unchanged with the implementation of E.O.
-13932.
-Continuous monitoring and evaluating current assessment development practices, including quality control, remains a key factor in the effectiveness of different assessment strategies.
+As outlined in the E.O.
+13932 continuous monitoring and evaluating assessment development practices, including quality control, remains a key factor in the effectiveness of different assessment strategies.
 To ensure the quality and integrity of the hiring process, HR professionals can take the following actions:

-- After a vacancy is filled, or if a certificate is returned without a selection, seek feedback from the hiring manager and candidates - Examine the managers' perceptions of the quality of candidates on certificates by reviewing Hiring Manager Satisfaction Survey data - Examine the candidates' perceptions of the fairness and job-relatedness of assessments used in the hiring process by reviewing Applicant Satisfaction Survey data - Identify barriers to recruiting a well-qualified and diverse candidate pool by reviewing Candidate Flow data - Obtain feedback from SMEs involved in the assessment process by tracking and reviewing the performance of particular assessment tools in various hiring scenarios (e.g., how well are SME interview panels working for selecting for scientist positions, or how effectively are evaluations of writing samples in identifying candidates with writing skills) - Evaluate the impact of the assessment process on timely hiring practices by reviewing time to hire data; - Ensure optimization of available assessment options by tracking utilization of shared services assessment tools such as USA Hire; and - Ensure competency-based assessment tools are being used for hiring by utilizing Merit Systems Accountability Reviews and Audits.
+- After a vacancy is filled, or if a certificate is returned without a selection, seek feedback from the hiring manager and candidates - Examine the managers' perceptions of the quality of candidates on certificates by reviewing Hiring Manager Satisfaction Survey data - Examine the candidates' perceptions of the fairness and job-relatedness of assessments used in the hiring process by reviewing Applicant Satisfaction Survey data - Identify barriers to recruiting a well-qualified and diverse candidate pool by reviewing Candidate Flow data - Obtain feedback from SMEs involved in the assessment process by tracking and reviewing the performance of particular assessment tools in various hiring scenarios (e.g., how well are SME interview panels working for selecting scientist positions, or how effectively are evaluations of writing samples in identifying candidates with writing skills); - Evaluate the impact of the assessment process on timely hiring practices by reviewing time to hire data; - Ensure optimization of available assessment options by tracking utilization of shared services assessment tools such as USA Hire; and - Ensure use of competency-based assessment tools for hiring by utilizing Merit Systems Accountability Reviews and Audits.

-DCPAS Defense Civilian Personnel Advisory Service
+DEPARTMENT OF DEFENSE DEFENSE DIFFERSE Civilian Personnel Advisory Service